 He was born in Biala Podlaska (Siedlce, Poland) and studied architecture at the School of Fine Arts in Warsaw.
 When Wenceslaus was almost 16, his father died.
 Suspected of participating in a rebellious conspiracy, the young man was imprisoned from April 1846 until the following March.
 In 1848 he received the Capuchin habit and a new name.
 Four years later he was ordained.
 In 1855 he helped Blessed Mary Angela Truszkowska establish the Felician Sisters.

-Honoratus served as guardian in a Warsaw friary already in 1860.
-He dedicated his energies to preaching, to giving spiritual direction and to hearing confessions.
+In 180 Honoratus served as guardian in a Warsaw friary.
+He dedicated his energies to preaching, to giving spiritual direction, and to hearing confessions.
 He worked tirelessly with the Secular Franciscan Order.

 In 1906, various bishops sought the reorganization of these groups under their authority; Honoratus defended their independence but was removed from their direction in 1908.
 He promptly urged the members of these congregations to obey the Church’s decisions regarding their future.